 Alpha dog training isn't about control or power.
-It's not about fear and intimidation either, but about teaching your dog 'manners' and helping him to fit into our human world.
+It's not about fear and intimidation either, but about teaching your dog good manners and helping him to fit into our human world.

 It's about improving his life as well as yours!

-In the domestic household however, the alpha position should always be held by a human, especially if you want an easy life!
+However, in the domestic household, the alpha position should always be held by a human, especially if you want an easy life!